GiantSweetroll/comp-arch-final-project/README.md

 # Socket Multithreading with Python
 This is the final project for Computer Architecture course.
-It shows the usage of multithreading alongside socket programming using Python.
+It shows the usage of multithreading alongside socket programming as well as setting up a local web server using Python.

 ## How to use
 Open a terminal in the root directory of this project and type: